 The McHenry Utility Association, Inc. works around the clock to provide top quality water to every tap.
 We ask that all our customers help us protect our water sources, which are the heart of our community, our way of life and our children's future.

-Please note: This CCR will not be mailed/delivered to each customer.
+Please note: This CCR will not be mailed/delivered to each customer, however you may request a copy from our office.